Thamusida: History

 In the third century, Thamusida become a mostly Christian city with a population of nearly 7,000 inhabitants.
 The site was abandoned around AD 285, when Diocletian moved the Roman limes of Mauretania Tingitana to the north, near Lixus.
 There were some inhabitants—according to recent archeological discoveries—in Thamusida for another century after the Roman abandonment.
 But with the Vandal invasion, the city disappeared around AD 425.

-Modern archaeological site

-The site was excavated from 1913 by the French, then 1959 to 1962 and since 1998.
-Many items found in Thamusida are today on display at the Rabat Archaeological Museum.
-It occupies an area of 15 acre.
-Excavations have unearthed the walls of the docks and baths.